Regional Growth Deals

 Falkirk Growth Deal

+We announced a £40 million investment over ten years in the Falkirk Growth Deal in July 2020.
+In addition to Growth Deal investment, we have decided to invest an additional £10 million in Falkirk for green recovery projects, bringing total investment to £50 million.
 The Falkirk Growth Deal will seek to develop Falkirk’s ambitions for inclusive economic growth, including the opportunities unlocked from Grangemouth’s national significance as Scotland’s largest industrial site.
-We continue to work with Falkirk to help them to consider proposals which will unlock investment and drive inclusive growth across the area.
+We will continue to work with Falkirk, to agree Heads of Terms, setting out the specific projects to be funded by the deal, which will help to unlock investment and drive inclusive growth across the area.

 Islands Growth Deal